 This course is a detailed investigation of detoxification, herbology, and homeopathic therapies as they relate to human systems.
-Examination of the issues and trends will be explored through the use of current literature and evidence-based research.
-Students will obtain evidence-based knowledge of herbal medicine, clinical guides of herbal medicine, functions of herbs, and safety issues.
-Specific applications and controversies relating to use of herbs and functional foods and high-dose nutrient supplementation in the management of chronic disorders will be explored.
-Students will develop skills of identifying strengths and limitations of preventive as well as therapeutic utilization of herbs and supplements.
+Examination of the issues and trends will be explored using current literature and evidencebased research.
+Students will obtain evidencebased knowledge of herbal medicine, clinical guides of herbal medicine, functions of herbs, and safety issues.
+Specific applications and controversies relating to use of herbs and functional foods and high-dose nutrient supplementation for the management of chronic disorders will be explored.
+Students will develop skills in identifying strengths and limitations of preventive as well as therapeutic utilization of herbs and supplements.